frandiox/vite-ssr/README.md

 })
 ```

-Vite SSR will automatically return the client or the server version of the wrapper according to the running enviornment.
-Use Vite's `import.meta.env.SSR` to add conditional code.
+That's right, in Vite SSR **there's only 1 single entry file** by default.
+The plugin will take care of providing your code with the right environment.
+If you need conditional logic that should only run in either client or server, use Vite's `import.meta.env.SSR` boolean variable and the tree-shaking will do the rest.

-If you are building a library on top of Vite SSR, you may want to import from `vite-ssr/entry-client` or `vite-ssr/entry-server` directly instead (for Vue, or `vite-ssr/react/*` for React).
+If you are building a library on top of Vite SSR or for whatever reason you need to separate the entry files, provide the client entry file in `index.html` (as in a normal Vite app) and pass the server entry file as a CLI flag: `vite-ssr [build|dev] --ssr ./src/entry-server.js`.
+Then, import the main Vite SSR handler from `vite-ssr/vue/entry-client` or `vite-ssr/vue/entry-server` directly (or `vite-ssr/react/*`).

 ### SSR initial state